-The board recommends a vote -
+The board recommends a vote ----

-- For election of management's board-nominees as directors. - For ratification of the appointment of Grant Thornton as our External Accountant for 2014. - · For approval of the executive compensation of the Named Executive Officers as outlined in this Proxy Statement. - For or against other matters that come before our Annual Meeting, as the proxy holder deems advisable.
+- · For election of management's board-nominees as directors. - For ratification of the appointment of Grant Thornton as our External Accountant for 2015. - · For or against other matters that come before our Annual Meeting, as the proxy holder deems advisable.